-At the core of my studio practice, is a thirst for peer learning through facilitating artist-led research groups for collaborators and peers which feed a growing need for safe and free spaces for artists to collectively learn, support each other and offer critique.
+Furthermore at the core of their practice, is a thirst for peer learning through facilitating artist-led research groups for collaborators and peers which feed a growing need for safe and free spaces for artists to support each other and offer critique.

-From 2018-2019 I set up and co-facilitated a research group Art is Action (Do It Together) at Somerset House Studios, a social practice research group led by UK based artists and producers.
+From 2018 to 2019 Joanne set up and co-facilitated a research group Art is Action (Do It Together) at Somerset House Studios, a social practice research group led by UK-based artists and producers.